Just Us Two TravelEuropean City Breaks & Faraway Destinations

 THE PEOPLE OF POMPEII

 Here at Pompeii, you will see the famous plaster casts of residents, found in the position that they perished in.
-These casts were made by pouring plaster into the voids, left after the body decomposed, leaving just the skeleton behind.
+They made these casts by pouring plaster into the voids that were left after the body decomposed, leaving only the skeleton behind.

-Men, women, children, dogs and horses have all been remarkably preserved.
+The preservation of men, women, children, dogs, and horses is remarkable.
 The process of doing this was first undertaken around 1870 by Giuseppe Fiorelli.

 You can see the plaster casts at both Pompeii and the National Archaeological Museum of Naples.